free things to do in New York City

 Book Signing | My New Novel: Gothic, Spiky Humor

 Ottessa Moshfegh will sign copies of her book.
-Matched with an artwork by Issy Wood, Moshfegh’s acerbic story inaugurates an imprint conceived by author Emma Cline and dedicated to publishing fiction by leading authors alongside contributions by celebrated contemporary artists.
-“Moshfegh and Wood share a gothic, spiky humor and an attunement to the darker currents of the world, the hidden realms where shame and desire intersect,” Cline observes.
+Matched with an artwork by Issy Wood, Moshfegh’s acerbic more story inaugurates an imprint conceived by author Emma Cline and dedicated to publishing fiction by leading authors alongside contributions by celebrated contemporary artists.
+“Moshfegh and Wood share a gothic, spiky humor and an attunement to the darker currents of the world, the hidden realms where shame and desire intersect,” Cline observes. less

 New York City, NY; NYC